SevenAndrew/Notify-iOS17/README.md

 ![note_app](https://github.com/SevenAndrew/Notify-iOS17/assets/82178604/d8854683-3e32-447f-a644-cfdbe29b80cb)
 This is just a starting point (with a navigation controller) for app development.

-ViewControllers are used in total:
+Three ViewControllers are used in total:

 * NoteCategoryViewController